-The regular legislative session has now ended, with additional sessions focused on redistricting and the state budget.
+The regular legislative session has now ended, with lawmakers expected to return in special sessions focused primarily on the state budget.

 Top 5 Things to Know